14790897/Jekyll-pages.github.io/_posts/2023-06-21-FitnessTechHowWearablesareChangingtheWayWeExercise.md

 ---
-title: Fitness Tech: How Wearables are Changing the Way We Exercise
+title: "Fitness Tech: How Wearables are Changing the Way We Exercise"
 date: 2023-06-21
 layout: single
 categories: lifestyle